Summary:

 https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202320240SB4

 Approved by the Governor.
-Chaptered by Secretary of State.
+Chaptered by the Secretary of State.
 Chapter 667, Statutes of 2019.

 Major provisions:

-• Enacts, until January 1, 2029, the Neighborhood Homes Act, which establishes a housing development project as an allowable use on a neighborhood lot, defined as a parcel within a commercial zone where office and retail uses are permitted, so long as the parcel is not adjacent to an industrial use.
-This act is designed to encourage residential development in commercial zones, potentially changing the landscape of these areas.
+- Enacts, until 1 January 2029, the Neighborhood Homes Act, which establishes a housing development project as an allowable use on a neighborhood lot, defined as a parcel within a commercial zone where office and retail uses are permitted, so long as the parcel is not adjacent to an industrial use His act is designed to encourage residential development in commercial zones, potentially changing the landscape of these areas.

-• The development project must comply with all local zoning, parking, design, public notice or hearing requirements, local code requirements, ordinances, and permitting procedures that apply in a zone that allows housing at the density required by this bill.
+- The development project must comply with all local zoning, parking, design, public notice, and hearing requirements, as well as local code requirements, ordinances, and permitting procedures that apply in a zone that allows housing at the density required by this bill.
 Suppose more than one zoning designation in the city or county meets this requirement.
-In that case, the zoning standards that apply to a neighborhood lot are the same ones that apply to the closest parcel that allows for residential use at that density.
+In that case, the zoning standards that apply to a neighborhood lot are the same ones that apply to the closest parcel that allows for residential use at the same density.
 If the existing zoning on the parcel allows denser residential use, the existing zoning applies.

-• All other local requirements for a neighborhood lot are different than those that prohibit residential use or allow residential use at a lower density than provided by this bill.
+- All other local requirements for a neighborhood lot differ from those that prohibit residential use or allow residential use at a lower density than provided by this bill.

-• The development must record a deed restriction that at least an unspecified percentage of the units have an affordable housing cost or affordable rent for lower-income households.
+- The development must record a deed restriction stating that at least an unspecified percentage of the units have affordable housing costs or affordable rent for lower-income households.

-• The local agency requires renting any unit for more than 30 days.
-This is primarily to discourage term rentals such as Airbnb.
+- The local agency requires renting any unit for more than 30 days.
+This is primarily intended to discourage short-term rentals, such as Airbnb.

 Allows local agencies to exempt a lot zoned for commercial retail or office use from the bill if the local agency concurrently reallocates the lost residential density to other lots so that there is no net loss in residential density, but only if the lots are

-• Suitable for residential development, using an existing definition in housing element law and
+- Suitable for residential development, using an existing definition in the housing element, law, and

 SB-7 Regional housing need: determination